jerrychen017/fridge-food-tracker/docs/final-report.md

 ### Google ML Kit

 Google ML Kit was absolutely critical to the implementation of Barcode and OCR processing.
 Equally critical were their tutorial and sample apps - which we relied heavily on.
 Our only complaint would be the number of helper-classes required to implement even the simplest capabilities of ML Kit.
 Ultimately though, having explored other software options for implementing Barcode and OCR processing, we have no regrets about choosing ML Kit.

+### Node JS

+Node JS was the foundation of our backend.
+Our server was a Node Express server, and it allowed us to create an easily scalable and quick to respond server.
+Node was a natural choice for our backend with the huge amount of support for data management and asynchronous functionality, and we are glad we went with Node rather than Javalin for our backend, as it allowed us to more quickly iterate and add features when necessary.

 <!--
 Which tools did you learn to like?
 Why?